-I live near Geneva, Switzerland.
-Previously I have lived in Manchester, England and Chicago, USA.
-I grew up near Frankfurt, Germany.
+Currently I live near Geneva, Switzerland.
+I have lived in:

-These are my top five publications in peer reviewed journals.
+These are my top five publications in peer reviewed journals, followed by my thesis.

 I performed the whole analysis: writing the code to select events, compare simulation to data and perform the statistical analysis.
 Wrote the final paper and shepherded the paper through internal collaboration review.